Blue Box Recycling & Recycling Depots

 Recycle your mixed containers, mixed paper and newsprint with the Blue Box service!

 - Keep re-usable materials out of the landfill.

 - Reduce pollution and save energy and resources.

 - Save money!
-Tipping fees are increasing every year.
-The more that is diverted from landfills, the more savings!
+Costs to dispose of garbage are increasing every year.
+The more that is diverted away from landfills, the more savings!

 Sort your recycling in your blue box, yellow bag and blue bag, as shown in the diagram below.
 Your recycling bags and blue box should be placed at the curb/lane by 7:30 a.m. on your collection day alongside your garbage and Green Can.

 How to use the Blue Box:

 - Use for plastic, glass and metal containers

 - Only recycle plastic with #1, #2, #4 or #5 symbols on the bottom.
 No plastic bags of any kind.

 - Rinse and flatten all containers if possible.